itsabhishek2003/movie-recommendation-system/README.md

 ## Conclusion

-This movie recommender system leverages NLP techniques and cosine similarity to provide accurate movie recommendations based on user input.
+This movie recommender system leverages text preprocessing techniques and cosine similarity to provide accurate movie recommendations based on user input.
 The combination of a robust backend and an interactive frontend makes this project a comprehensive solution for movie recommendations.

 Feel free to explore the code and provide feedback or suggestions for improvement!

 ---

-This detailed explanation should provide a thorough overview of your project.
-Let me know if you need any further details or modifications!